City of Poulsbo Logo

 The Johnson Parkway roadway linking SR305 to Noll Road officially opened to the public with a dedication and ribbon-cutting ceremony on June 17, 2023.
 The project includes:

 The Johnson Parkway project is the biggest transportation project the City has undertaken.
 Construction started in January 2021 and was completed in June 2023.
-For more information on the details of this project, visit the project page.
+For more information on the details of this project, please visit the project page HERE.

 ALASUND MEADOWS GRAVITY – NOLL ROAD SEWER EXTENSION PROJECT

-This sewer project will extend gravity sewer from the Poulsbo Meadows development up Noll Road to the Kevos Pond/Alasund Meadows development.
-This will allow the City to divert sewer flows to the gravity system and take one of the smaller sewer lift stations offline.
+This sewer project to extend gravity sewer from the Poulsbo Meadows development up Noll Road to the Kevos Pond/Alasund Meadows development was completed in Spring 2024.
+The City will now be able to divert sewer flows to the gravity system and take one of the smaller sewer lift stations offline.
 This greatly improves system resilience and redundancy as the Alasund Pump Station requires substantial maintenance and attention from Public Works.
+Work was completed by Rodarte Construction, Inc.

 MARINE SCIENCE CENTER GENERATOR REPLACEMENT PROJECT